Skip to main content

 Pro is the right plan for almost every MCP server.

-• Free: useful for experimenting with the middleware and the dashboard.
-Not viable for production MCP servers (no API write access).
+• Free: useful for experimenting with the API and the dashboard.
+Not viable for production paid tools (read-only, no webhooks).

-• Pro ($9/agent/mo): the default for live MCP servers.
-Full middleware, webhooks, exports.
+• Pro: the default for live MCP servers.
+Full API access, webhooks, exports.

-• Business ($29/agent/mo): when you have >$2k/month in volume per agent, or when you need the audit log for compliance, or when you run MCP servers for multiple clients and want per-agent team-seat sharing.
+• Business: when you need the audit log for compliance, or when you run MCP servers for multiple clients and want per-agent team-seat sharing.

 See full pricing